snakemake/snakemake/docs/snakefiles/modularization.rst

 By such a modifying use statement, any properties of the rule (``input``, ``output``, ``log``, ``params``, ``benchmark``, ``threads``, ``resources``, etc.) can be overwritten, except the actual execution step (``shell``, ``notebook``, ``script``, ``cwl``, or ``run``).

+In order to overwrite the rule ``some_task`` that has been imported with the first ``use rule`` statement, it is crucial to ensure that the rule is used with the same name in the second statement, by adding an equivalent ``as`` clause (here ``other_task``).
+Otherwise, you will have two versions of the same rule, which might be unintended (a common symptom of such unintended repeated uses would be ambiguous rule exceptions thrown by Snakemake).

 Of course, it is possible to combine the use of rules from multiple modules, and via modifying statements they can be rewired and reconfigured in an arbitrary way.

 ..  _snakefiles-meta-wrappers: